IDIOM CONNECTION

 at a standstill

-- in a situation where no progress can be made, at an impasse
+- in a situation where an activity completely stops

-The traffic on the road was at a standstill because of the accident.
+The traffic on the road is at a standstill because of the accident.

 at a stretch